DavidCarbon/Anime-Heaven-Banners/README.md

 <h2> To Do List </h2>
-1. Fully Learn Photoshop
+- [] Fully Learn Photoshop
-+From the current Asset releases, you would notice that I switch back and forth with Paint.NET and Photoshop
+From the current Asset releases, you would notice that I switch back and forth with Paint.NET and Photoshop
-2. Choosing Series I enjoyed
+- []Choosing Series I enjoyed